6 fatally shot in small Mississippi town, suspect in custody

 ARKABUTLA, Miss.
-(AP) — Six people were fatally shot Friday in a small town in rural Mississippi near the Tennessee state line, and authorities said they had taken a suspect into custody.
+(AP) — Six people were fatally shot Friday at multiple locations in a small town in rural Mississippi near the Tennessee state line, and authorities blamed a lone suspect who was arrested and charged with murder.

 Mississippi Department of Public Safety spokesperson Bailey Martin confirmed the killings in Arkabutla, in Tate County, to The Associated Press.

+County Sheriff Brad Lance told local news outlets the killings occurred at a convenience store and two homes.
+Trucks marked as belonging to the sheriff’s office and Tate County search and rescue were parked outside the store, where authorities used yellow tape to cordon off the building.

+Richard Dale Crum, 52, was booked into jail on one count of capital murder, said Katherine King, an administrative employee at the Sheriff’s Department.
+She said Crum was being held without bond and investigators could file further charges.
+It was not immediately known if he had an attorney who could speak on his behalf.

-Gov. Tate Reeves’ office said he had been briefed on the shootings and a male suspect was in custody.
+Gov. Tate Reeves’ office said he had been briefed on the shootings.

 “At this time, we believe he acted alone," Reeves said in a statement.
 "His motive is not yet known.”